Medical Detox For Alcohol/Drug Detox Can Safely Help Move Forward With Addiction Treatment

-Once a person has completed a medically assisted detox program, he or she is ready for formal treatment.
-There are a number of programs from which to choose, the most effective of which, for treatment of physical dependence, is inpatient addiction treatment.
+Once a person has completed a medically-assisted detox program, he or she is ready for formal treatment.
+There are several programs to choose from, the most effective of which, for treatment of physical dependence, is inpatient addiction treatment.
 Others include intensive outpatient and partial hospitalization programs and outpatient programs and support groups.

 Inpatient Addiction Treatment

-Participants in inpatient addiction treatment programs, also called residential programs, reside within the facility for an extended period of time to receive treatment.
-Inpatient rehab centers may follow a specific approach to treatment, such as gender-specific or 12-step, and programs may be anywhere from 28 days to a year or more, depending on client need.
+Participants in inpatient addiction treatment programs, also called residential programs, reside within the facility for an extended period to receive treatment.
+Inpatient rehab centers may follow a specific approach to treatment, such as gender-specific or 12-step, and programs may be anywhere from 7 days to a year or more, depending on client needs.

-Treatment components generally include counseling, some form of behavioral therapy (such as cognitive-behavioral therapy) and individual/group therapy.
-Rehab centers will offer different additional therapies, such as art, recreational, wilderness or holistic, and the best programs will be customized according to each individual.
+Treatment components generally include counseling, some form of behavioral therapy (such as cognitive-behavioral therapy), and individual/group therapy.
+Rehab centers will offer additional therapies, such as art, recreational, wilderness, and meditation, and the best programs will be customized according to each individual.

 Intensive Outpatient Or Partial Hospitalization Programs

-Intensive outpatient programs (IOP) and partial hospitalization programs (PHP) are outpatient programs which aim to provide addiction treatment comparable to that of inpatient programs.
+Intensive outpatient programs (IOP) and partial hospitalization programs (PHP) are outpatient programs that aim to provide addiction treatment comparable to that of inpatient programs.
 IOPs tend to be more intensive than PHPs and occur on a more frequent basis.
-Both programs work well as a step-down from inpatient treatment and for people who are unable to enter inpatient treatment.
+Both programs work well as a step down from inpatient treatment and for people who are unable to enter inpatient treatment.

 Outpatient Programs And Support Groups